 Rule of thumb – you want to avoid bleaching your hair multiple times at every chance possible!
 This means, if your hair has already been bleached to put the initial colour in, I recommend that you opt to find options that don’t require bleaching it again.
 Bleaching your hair too often is going to cause serious breakage, and you’ll have no recourse except for a hair cut to cut it all off!

-If you are looking for a slightly bigger change, but not necessarily jumping to the other side of the colour wheel, such as purple to orange, you can get away with the use of a colour corrector rather than having to full blown bleach your hair.
+If you are looking for a slightly bigger change, but not necessarily jumping to the other side of the colour wheel, such as purple to orange, you can get away with the use of fading treatments or a colour corrector rather than having to full-blown bleach your hair.
+The best option, from my experience, is a technique known as Katie’s Direct Dye Fading Treatment (or KFT).
+You can find the details about that HERE.
 A good colour corrector is going to be less harsh and damaging for your hair, as it doesn’t lift as much colour, but still do enough of a job to allow you to make your transition.
+Make sure you are purchasing the correct colour corrector for your current dye.
+While some colour correctors are formulated for direct dyes, others are not.
 Once again, as stated above, if you are moving to a pastel colour it will obviously change the rules slightly…

-As Manic Panic works in a conditioning manner, I have used it in the past to help me with the transition.
+As both Arctic Fox and Manic Panic work in a conditioning manner, I have used them in the past to help me with the transition.
 For example, when I decided to go from black to brighter colours.
 The first bleaching left an almost orangey brown colour in my hair, and I had NO interest in rocking that for a few weeks.
 In this case, I threw a colour in my hair that fit on the colour wheel (I chose green, a ‘near neighbour’ to the orange) until such time that the green faded out naturally on its own, and I was able to do the next bleaching step.